Outlaw Rogue PvP Rotation and Playstyle (Shadowlands / Patch 9.2)

 target, already providing your team with numerical superiority.
 With stuns on

-the other enemies you can create a situation where your kill target is stunned
+the other enemies, you can create a situation where your kill target is stunned

-for you and your team to deal damage, without any external help.
+for you and your team to deal damage without any external help.

 game.
-If the enemy healer used their trinket then you will be able to do a go
+If the enemy healer used their trinket, you could go with a Blind

-with a Blind on them, followed by a
+on them, followed by a

-Sap while you kill the
+Gouge while you kill the

 enemy DPS.
-If the enemy DPS uses their trinket you will be able to do a go on
+If the enemy DPS uses their trinket, you will be able to do a go on

 them with a